Recovery from Sinus Surgery

 Whether or not you experience pain after your surgery is different for every patient.
 Each person has his or her own level of pain tolerance.
 Some may need to take prescription pain medication, while others do not need any pain medication whatsoever.
 It is common for patients to feel severe nasal congestion like it is the worst cold of your life.
 Your doctor will provide you with oral pain pills to take in the event that you are feeling pain after surgery, and will explain to you what type of discomfort you should expect after your procedure.

 The type of pain that patients experience is usually a sore and swollen feeling inside of the nose.
 Dull throbbing pains may occur where bone was removed.
 Facial swelling or bruising is usually mild after sinus surgery.
+A headache can be normal for at least the first day and maybe longer.

 How will I feel immediately after sinus surgery?